anjali-dev12/my-project/README.md

 # my-project
-this is my first project on GitHub
+this is my first GitHub repository